antonioChristofoletti/course-alura-django-py/README.md

 ] + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
 ```

-3- Configure the table in which these informations is going to be saved:
+3- Configure the table in which this information is going to be saved:

 ```
 class Receita(models.Model):